 Types of Instant Pots

-You can choose from about 20 different Instant Pot models and sizes ranging from 3-quarts to 8-quarts.
+You can choose from about 20 different Instant Pot models and sizes ranging from 3 to 8 quarts.
 The 3-quart size is ideal for a small family of two to three people, the 5-quart and 6-quart sizes are ideal for four to six, and the 8-quart is large enough for families with six or more.
-Some Instant Pots models, like the smart Bluetooth version, allow you to monitor and control your Instant Pot with your smart phone or tablet.
+Some Instant Pots models, like the smart Wi-Fi version, allow you to monitor and control your Instant Pot with your smart phone or tablet.
 Here are the different models you can choose from.

-While some people equate the high temperatures of pressure cooking with loss of nutrients, this is actually opposite of the truth.
-Pressure cooking allows heat to be distributed evenly and quickly, so you don’t need to immerse foods like frozen vegetables into water, only enough to generate sufficient steam will be adequate.
+While some people equate the high temperatures of pressure cooking with loss of nutrients, this is the opposite of the truth.
+Pressure cooking allows heat to be distributed evenly and quickly, so you don’t need to immerse foods like frozen vegetables into water.
+You only need just enough water to generate sufficient steam, and most recipes use about one cup of water.
 Because food isn’t getting immersed in water, vitamins will not be dissolved away and will instead be retained for consumption.
 Furthermore, the steam that surrounds the food will prevent it from being oxidized by exposure to air.
 You’ll notice that your green vegetables will emerge from the Instant Pot looking just as green as they were when they went in, and retaining their natural flavors as well.

 Stories about pressure cookers exploding, coating the walls with mashed potatoes, or hurting someone have certainly made their way into the news cycle before.
-But the Instant Pot is not the pressure cooker your grandmother cooked with back in the 1980s, and the pressure cooker versions of the device have had no such issues with melting or overheating.
-The Instant Pot has several safety features designed specifically to ensure that nothing except your taste buds will explode by using the appliance.
-Thanks to the automatic lid lock and lid detection features, it’s impossible for users to open the lid of the cooker until pressure has been released.
+The Instant Pot is not the pressure cooker your grandmother cooked with back in the 1980s.
+Instant Pot pressure cookers haven’t been known to have issues with melting or overheating.
+Plus, the Instant Pot has several safety features designed specifically to ensure that nothing except your taste buds will explode by using the appliance.
+Thanks to the automatic lid lock and lid detection features, it’s impossible for users to open the lid of the cooker until the pressure has been released.
 An anti-blockage vent also ensures that food particles don’t block steam from being released during the cooking process.
 The Instant Pot comes with automatic temperature control, which keeps the inside temperature of the pot within a safe range at all times.

 Once cooking is complete, users can release the pressure either naturally or manually.
 Both options are safe, but one is usually advisable over the other depending on the kind of food you’re cooking.
 For example, opt for the natural-release method when cooking liquids like soups and porridges, or choose the manual method for delicate foods like fresh vegetables and seafood.